stjude-dnb-binfcore/sc-epigenie/analyses/README.md

 Motif Enrichment Analysis
   - Transcription Factor Binding Motifs: Use tools like chromVAR, Homer, or MEME to search for enriched motifs in open chromatin regions and predict active transcription factors or regulatory proteins in different cell clusters or conditions.
   - Comparing Motifs: Compare motif enrichment across cell populations to identify differentially active transcription factors and co-factors that might drive cell-specific or condition-specific gene regulation.
+  - Building trajectories with Monocle 3

-Transcription factor motif analysis; Call peaks with MACS2
+  - Transcription factor motif analysis; Call peaks with MACS2

   > Transcription factor footprinting analysis/06_scATAC-Seq_data_Peak_calling.R

-  > Building trajectories with Monocle 3

 5. `differential-accessibility-analysis` module (description="Pipeline for differentially expressed genes.", required=False)

    - Identify differential chromatin accessibility between conditions (e.g., disease vs. healthy, treatment vs. control) using tools like edgeR, DESeq2, or MAST (for single-cell RNA-seq).
    - Find differentially accessible peaks (DAPs) to discover regions of the genome whose accessibility changes in response to biological conditions or cell states.
    - [Find differentially accessible peaks between cell types](https://stuartlab.org/signac/articles/pbmc_vignette.html)

    > 09_scATAC-Seq_data_DE_Analysis_Combined.R

 6. `plotting-genomic-regions-analysis` module.
 We can plot the frequency of Tn5 integration across regions of the genome for cells grouped by cluster, cell type, or any other metadata stored in the object for any genomic region using the CoveragePlot() function.